mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 ### Postgres

 Setup a local Postgres instance for MapSwipe Workers using the Dockerfile provided for development purposes (`postgres/Dockerfile-dev`).
+The Dockerfile for production (`postgres/Dockerfile`) does need additional setup for build-in backup to Google Cloud Storage, which is not needed for local development.
+That is why a simplified Dockerfile for development is provided.
 Make sure that the specified port is not in use already.
 If so, adjust the port (also in the `.env` file).

 ```bash
 docker build -t mapswipe_postgres -f ./postgres/Dockerfile-dev ./postgres